NanoComp/meep/doc/docs/The_Run_Function_Is_Not_A_Loop.md

 The Run Function Is Not A Loop
 ---

-In Meep, there are functions `run` (Python) or `run-until` (Scheme) and similar that run the simulation, and take arguments allowing custom actions to be performed on every time step, or on some subset of the time steps.
+In Meep, there are functions `run` (Python) or `run-until` (Scheme) and similar that time step the fields, and take arguments allowing custom actions to be performed on every time step, or on some subset of the time steps.
 Many users misunderstand this, however, and make the same mistake: they think the `run` function is a "looping" construct of some kind, and that you can just put any code you want into it and it will get executed for every time step.
 This mistake and how to correct it are described in this article.

 [TOC]